ocaml/setup-ocaml/README.md

    - If the opam cache was not hit
 1. Initialise the opam repositories
 1. Retrieve the opam download cache
-1. Install depext
-   - On Windows, not only `opam-depext` is installed, but `depext-cygwinports` is installed as well
 1. Retrieve the dune cache
    - If the dune cache feature is enabled
    - If the cache already exists